kaungthant-w/expense-app/add_currency_files_to_xcode.md

 # Adding Currency Files to Xcode Project

 ## Problem
-The `CurrencyManager.swift` and `CurrencySettingsView.swift` files were created but not added to the Xcode project target, causing compilation errors: "Cannot find 'CurrencyManager' in scope"
+The `CurrencyManager.swift` and `CurrencySettingsView.swift` files were created but not added to the Xcode project target, causing compilation errors:
+- "Cannot find 'CurrencyManager' in scope"
+- "Cannot find 'CurrencySettingsView' in scope"

+## Latest Fix Applied
+✅ **Fixed CurrencySettingsView error**: Commented out the sheet presentation at line 312 in ContentView.swift
+- All currency-related features are now properly commented out
+- App should compile successfully without currency dependencies

 ## Solution Steps